-Icebreakers can play an important role in helping young people integrate and connect with one another in a group environment.
+Icebreakers can play an important role in helping people integrate and connect with one another in a group environment.
 Icebreakers can also enhance your teaching by helping to stimulate cooperation and participation.
 They can provide positive momentum for small group study and discussion by:

 - Helping a new group get to know one another.